Orange Collective

 Cautionary precedent

 Airplane.dev was acquired and sunset by Airtable in January 2024.[5]
 Demand for internal-tools platforms is real; the missing ingredient before 2025 was the AI authoring layer.
-Vybe is what Airplane needed to be eighteen months later — and the angel cap table reflects investors who saw the gap in real time.
+Vybe is what Airplane needed to be eighteen months later — and the seed cap table reflects investors who saw the gap in real time.[15]

 Retool is the most successful internal-tools company in history at $138M ARR.
 That's the floor of what's available when the AI authoring layer is missing and the buyer is engineering.
 The next category is built on prompts, sold to function heads, and runs against production data with the security perimeter intact.